Multilingual Synopses of Movie Narratives: A Dataset for Vision-Language Story Understanding

 \jfcomment{With} the base model, we benchmark the \shortname{} dataset by establishing 4 weakly supervised methods, which share the same model architecture \jfcomment{but are trained on the entire weakly supervised training set of \shortname{} in Section \ref{sec:data_split}} with different training strategies: \begin{itemize} \item Multilingual training (CCLM-multilingual).
 We \jfcomment{combine the weakly supervised training sets of all 7 languages and train a unified multilingual model on the combined dataset.} \item Individual training (CCLM-individual).
-Using weakly supervised training data, we fine-tune the base model on each language \jfcomment{and obtain 7 language-specific models}. \item Translational training (CCLM-translate).
+Using weakly supervised training data, we finetune the base model on each language \jfcomment{and obtain 7 language-specific models}. \item Translational training (CCLM-translate).
 We first translate all the weakly supervised training data and the test data in \shortname{} to English with off-the-shelf translation model NLLB-200 \cite{costa2022no}.
-We then fine-tune the base model on the translated data to obtain a \jfcomment{unified model}. \item Two-stage training (CCLM-two-stage).
-On top of the trained CCLM-translate model, we further fine-tune on each language separately to obtain 7 language-specific models. \end{itemize}
+We then finetune the base model on the translated data to obtain a \jfcomment{unified model}. \item Two-stage training (CCLM-two-stage).
+On top of the trained CCLM-translate model, we further finetune on each language separately to obtain 7 language-specific models. \end{itemize}

-\jfcomment{To show the usefulness of our manually annotated video-text alignment dataset, we further fine-tune two aforementioned methods on the human annotated training set in Section \ref{sec:data_split}:} \begin{itemize} \item \jfcomment{CCLM-translate-supervision.
-We translate the non-English languages in the human annotated data to English and fine-tune the CCLM-translate model on the translated data.} \item \jfcomment{CCLM-two-stage-supervision.
-We fine-tune the CCLM-two-stage model on the human annotated data of each language separately.} \end{itemize}
+\jfcomment{To show the usefulness of our manually annotated video-text alignment dataset, we further finetune two aforementioned methods on the human annotated training set in Section \ref{sec:data_split}:} \begin{itemize} \item \jfcomment{CCLM-translate-supervision.
+We translate the non-English languages in the human annotated data to English and finetune the CCLM-translate model on the translated data.} \item \jfcomment{CCLM-two-stage-supervision.
+We finetune the CCLM-two-stage model on the human annotated data of each language separately.} \end{itemize}